leoson-wu/DM2025-Lab1-Announcement/README.md

     git init
     git clone <link you copied at the previous step>

-Replacing \<yourpath\> by the path where you're going to store your documents.
+Replace \<yourpath\> by the path where you're going to store your documents.
 Below is an example, where I store my Lab in the "new" folder.

 ![gitpic4](img/gitpic4.png)